mohamed99akram/FaceDetection/README.md

 - ***TODO:*** if ∑w < 0.5, then reverse polarity instead of making 2 for loops
 # feat_desc.ipynb
 This is just a test file for the features_description.py, it compares its output with other implementations of the same features

+# limitations
+- all features are computed, while only a few are needed